King Warrior Magician Lover: The Four Masculine Archetypes

 The authors liken these four archetypes of mythology to the:

-• Four winds of the Navaho people,
+• Four winds of the Navajo people,

 • Four faces of Hindu gods, and